eitansela/sagemaker-dvc-catboost-demo/README.md

 ```

 ## Branches used in this GitHub Repository
-In this example, there are two branches used in the GitHub repo:
+In this example, there are three branches used in the GitHub repo:
 - `main` - used to store the Python code and file needed to build the Docker image for CatBoost.
 - `dev_dataset_1` - used to store DVC metadata files and cache for development dataset #1.
 - `dev_dataset_2` - used to store DVC metadata files and cache for development dataset #2.